 - Test-takers can not be enrolled in another education program.

 - In D.C., GED testing is open to qualifying adults of at least 16 years of age.

-- at least 18 years of age.
-Applicants 16 or 17 years old must meet strict requirements such as having parental consent and permission from their school district
+- Test-takers 16 or 17 years, however, must meet strict additional requirements such as having parental consent and permission from their school districts.

 Washington DC subsidizes the GED test and test-takers need to pay just $3.75 per subtest, so $15 for the entire GED exam.
 The four GED subtests (or modules) cover the academic fields of Language Arts, Social Studies, Science, and Mathematical Reasoning.

 In most states, online testing is more expensive than taking the exam at a test center but in DC, the price is the same ($3.75 per subject test).
 Keep in mind, however, that the GED Ready test costs $6.99 for each of the four GED subtests.

 The GED exam is modular.
 This means you can take one or more of the four subtests (or modules) at a time.
 The GED subtests are measured on a 100-200 scale.
 The passing score is 145.
 145-164 is the HS equivalency score; 165-174 is the college-ready score and when your score is in the 175-200 range, you will additionally receive extra college credits.

 The most recent GED edition (2014 Series) is done totally on a computer, paper-and-pencil testing is a thing of the past.
 This actually makes sense as today, practically all entry-level positions require at least basic computer and keyboarding competencies.

 Across the nation, the GED credential is accepted as equivalent to a standard HS diploma and apart from qualifying for better jobs, holders of the degree will also be able to get on with their education in university or college.